 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Isovue FDA Prescribing Information: Side Effects

-The following table of incidence of reactions is based on clinical studies with ISOVUE-M (lopamidol Injection) in about 686 patients.
+The following table of incidence of reactions is based on clinical studies with ISOVUE in about 2246 patients.

 General Adverse Reactions To Contrast Media

 Reactions known to occur with parenteral administration of iodinated ionic contrast agents (see the listing below) are possible with any nonionic agent.
 Approximately 95 percent of adverse reactions accompanying the use of other water-soluble intravascularly administered contrast agents are mild to moderate in degree.
 However, life-threatening reactions and fatalities, mostly of cardiovascular origin, have occurred.
 Reported incidences of death from the administration of other iodinated contrast media range from 6.6 per 1 million (0.00066 percent) to 1 in 10,000 patients (0.01 percent).
 Most deaths occur during injection or 5 to 10 minutes later, the main feature being cardiac arrest with cardiovascular disease as the main aggravating factor.
 Isolated reports of hypotensive collapse and shock are found in the literature.
 The incidence of shock is estimated to be 1 out of 20,000 (0.005 percent) patients.